michi6383/field_statistics/README.md

 # field_statistics
-Calculates total CarrIOTA field points
+Calculates total CarrIOTA field points for a node